 Why most published research findings are false: author's reply to Goodman and Greenland

-One article on PainSci cites Ioannidis 2007: Ioannidis: Making Medical Science Look Bad Since 2005
+One page on PainSci cites Ioannidis 2007: Ioannidis: Making Medical Science Look Bad Since 2005

 related content